Latest Posts

 Virality

-How many people install your app after a recommendation of an existing user?
+How many people install your app after a recommendation from an existing user?
 That’s the virality rate.
 If it’s more than 1, you’ll witness a natural growth of downloads.
 High virality brings success.
 The app has something that makes a user recommend it to friends.
 It’s the rate that doesn’t concern your marketing efforts that much; it’s all about the app itself.

 The main ways of achieving virality are: